Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 You can enjoy the in-house restaurant but there are plenty of restaurants choices in the area as well.
 The rooms at the Co-op City Hotel are designed with cheerful accents, and some of them have a clear view of Seongsan Sunrise Peak.

 The rooms at this accommodation on Jeju Island are what a traditional South Korean room looks like.
-The common areas are also very traditional removing the futuristic touch of hotels to ensure you will have the perfect South Korean experience.
+The common areas are also very traditional to ensure you will have the perfect South Korean experience.
 Sungsan Woori House Pension.

-Most rooms can host up to three people as well.
-But there are limited rooms and due to its popularity, it gets booked up quickly during peak season.
+Most rooms can host up to three people, but due to its popularity, it does get booked up quickly during peak season.

 12. Olleyo Resort

-I went for a room with a bath in the actually bedroom here.
+This is where I stayed in Seongsan.
+I went for a room with a bath in the actual bedroom here.
 It was awesome – I could look over the fields as I bathed, and there was a TV too!
 I gave up on the Korean in the end and watched a bit of Netflix in the bath instead.
 It was wonderful.

 The restaurant downstairs served some great Korean food, or there was a kitchen in the bedroom if you prefer.
 I thought the Olleyo Resort was a great bargain!